On modeling weakly stationary processes: Discussion

 \section{Discussion}

-In this article, we argued why it is advantageous to model weakly stationary time series using Gaussian subordinated processes.
-Under this construction, we are able to provide central limit theorems for the standard mean and autocovariance estimators.
+In this article, we argued why it is advantageous to model weakly stationary time series using Gaussian subordinated processes, especially in the case of long memory.
+Under our model, we are able to provide limit theorems for the standard mean and autocovariance estimators.
 Furthermore, even functional versions of the central limit theorems and Berry-Esseen type bounds in different metrics are available.
 In our modeling approach $(z_t)_{t\in\N} = \left(f(X_t)\right)_{t\in\N}$, the Hermite rank of the function $f$ is equal to 1.
 This is especially useful in the case of long memory processes as the limiting distribution is normal if and only if the Hermite rank of $f$ is equal to 1.
-In general, one needs to be more cautious with the estimators, when analysing long memory processes, as the autocovariance function is not absolutely summable.
-As a simple example, let $(X_t)_{t\in\N}$ be a centered Gaussian process with $ r_X(\tau) \sim \tau^{2H-2}, $ where $H\in(\frac12,\frac34)$.
-Then
+For the variance and autocovariance estimators, we also proved that the corresponding Hermite ranks are (essentially) two provided that the distribution is symmetric.
+While in general one can always symmetrize the distribution, one might lose essential information on the transformation.
+This can be viewed as the price to pay in the trade where we gain more knowledge on the Hermite ranks, allowing to obtain precise asymptotic results for different estimators.